Punk Garden

 Couldn't load pickup availability

 Hunger is the best spice.
-But after that comes the feeling of chopping home-grown, freshly picked fresh spices directly into the cooking.
-The aroma, taste and freshness are outstanding and no vacuum packaging in the world can deliver that feeling.
-So come along and create your own spice oasis.
-In our Spice Kit we have selected seeds of very high quality that are produced on a small scale by dedicated local growers in Sweden.
+But after that comes the feeling of chopping homegrown, freshly picked herbs directly into your cooking.
+The aroma, taste, and freshness are outstanding, and no vacuum pack in the world can deliver that feeling.
+So, come along and create your own herb oasis.
+In our Herb Kit, we have selected very high-quality seeds produced on a small scale by dedicated local growers in Sweden.
 In collaboration with Nordfrö.
 Read more

 The seeds are delivered in a nice seed bag.
-Maybe a gift for yourself or for a great friend who you think should start growing?
+Perhaps a gift for yourself or for an awesome friend you think should start growing?
 So come on, let's grow!

 Coriander Marino

-Coriander is truly a plant that brings you joy in many ways.
-Use the plant as a flavoring in food or why not let it bloom and use it as a beautiful cut flower?
-If you do that, after flowering you can use the seeds that work great as a spice.
-An annual plant that grows about 50-60 cm tall with white flowers.
+Coriander is truly a plant that brings joy in many ways.
+Use the plant as a seasoning in food, or why not let it flower and use it as a beautiful cut flower?
+If you do, you can collect the seeds after flowering, which are excellent for use as a spice.
+An annual plant that grows to about 50-60 cm tall with white flowers.

-To harvest the seeds, the easiest way is to hang the plant upside down to dry and place a sheet underneath to collect the seeds.
-The seeds can be used as a flavoring in everything from soups to salads, but be careful with the amount and experiment, the flavor easily takes over.
+To harvest the seeds, it is easiest to hang the plant upside down to dry and place a sheet underneath to collect the seeds.
+The seeds can be used as a seasoning in everything from soups to salads, but be a little careful with the amount and experiment, the taste can easily overpower.

 Genovese is the most popular basil with its large, convex leaves and strong, full flavor.
-Grows vigorously and thrives on being topped, which will cause it to branch out and produce even more.
-A classic to use in pasta dishes or make pesto.
+It grows vigorously and benefits from topping, as it will branch out and yield even more.
+A classic to use in pasta dishes or to make pesto.

-Pre-sow at least 6 weeks before planting out after the last frost.
+Sow at least 6 weeks before transplanting after the last frost night.

-The classic chive works great to grow in a pot.
-When you sow in a pot, take a lot.
-About 50 seeds so you get a proper bunch.
-Gradually you can then divide them into more bunches and plant them in more pots, boxes or of course open ground if you have access to it.
+The classic chives work excellently for growing in pots.
+When sowing in a pot, be generous.
+About 50 seeds will give you a good clump.
+You can then divide them into more clumps and plant them in more pots, boxes, or of course, in an open field if you have access to one.

-Chives are perennial and can last for several years, so it is good to harvest with caution the first year so that the plant can grow and then provide a good harvest for several years.
+Chives are perennial and can last for several years, so it's good to harvest carefully the first year so that the plant can grow strong and then provide a good harvest for many years.

-A bonus of chives is that they have beautiful edible flowers.
-Let some of the plants bloom and use them as a seasoning or decoration.
-The flowers have a milder onion flavor and add a nice pop of color to your summer salad.
+A bonus with chives is their beautiful edible flowers.
+Let some of the plants flower and use them as seasoning or decoration.
+The flowers have a milder onion flavor and add a nice splash of color to summer salads.

 Share